LACNIC/milacnic-api-vue3-client/README.md

 Edit Contacts (ASN)
 ```

-### What is NOT included in this version:
+### What is NOT included in this release:
 ```
-This version doesn't include OAuth authentication, sub-assignments, IRR and Rate limit features.
+Form validations, OAuth authentication, sub-assignments, IRR and Rate limit features are not included in this release.
 ```